nayeem-webdev/B10A5-md-nayeem-uddin/readme.md

     - A meaningful notification will be added to the History section. <!--* DONE-->

 - **Input Validation**:
-  - Show an alert if invalid data is found and stop the transaction.
+  - Show an alert if invalid data is found and stop the transaction. <!--* DONE-->
   - Validate the donation amount:
-    - If the donation amount is greater than the account balance.
+    - If the donation amount is greater than the account balance. <!--* DONE-->
-    - If the input field contains an invalid number.
+    - If the input field contains an invalid number. <!--* DONE-->
-    - If the input field is empty.
+    - If the input field is empty. <!--* DONE-->

 - **History Section**:
   - The history section will display transaction notifications, including: